Varomir/SpringTime/README.md

 and type yours "groupId", "artifactId", "version", "package" and confirm everything "Y"

 2. Import the new project to yours IDE (optional).

+3. Add required "Spring" dependencies to the "pom.xml" file.